djamahl99/polygon-instance-segmentation/README.md

   - Influenced by ViT, without positional encoding (as added by CoordConv)
 - [ ] Contour Algorithm
   - Would it be possible to use a CNN?
+- [ ] Train to predict mask vertices

 ## Instance Segmentation Transformer